ArtjolaKoltraka/Crypto-tracker/README.md

 # 🪙 Crypto Tracker

-Crypto Tracker is a responsive web application designed to help users monitor real-time cryptocurrency data, filter and search through coins, manage a personal watchlist, and switch between light and dark modes for better user experience.
+Crypto Tracker is a responsive web application that allows users to monitor real-time cryptocurrency market data, explore detailed coin information, and manage a personal watchlist.
+The app also features dynamic price charts, theming (light/dark), and real-time market overview stats.

 ## 🎯 Project Goal